mariugul/LED-Cube-Code/README.md

 So to summarize the differences.
 If you just want to upload the code and make it work, I would suggest sticking with the Arduino IDE.
 It's not necessary to write any code as it's already done.
 If you however wish to write some code yourself and want to get more into embedded development, I advice on checking out Atmel Studio.

 ## Arduino <img src="https://cdn.iconscout.com/icon/free/png-512/arduino-4-569256.png" alt="" width="40"/>
-Do you wish to use the Arduino IDE and not Atmel Studio?
+Do you wish to use the Arduino IDE?
 Read on.

 #### Development Board
 There will be no actual "Arduino Code" written.
 Keep in mind that "Arduino Code" is merely C++, with Arduino's functions from the class that the Arduino creators developed.
 Most of the code that you write on an Arduino is usually merely C code anyway, so there isn't a huge difference.
 If you plan to use your Arduino board, look at this board as a development board for the Atmega328.
 This board has a crystal (clock), USB port and a programmer, among other things.
 So in the case you were to buy a standalone Atmega328, you would have to buy all these parts and connect them somehow, but you don't need that!

 #### Bootloader
 The Arduino board has another advantage, the Atmega328 on it comes with a bootloader.
 This means that there exists a tiny program on the chip that can easily upload code from your computer with a USB cable.
 It's not that easy with standalone chips.
-This is a very convenient thing that is going to be expoited in this project.
+This is a very convenient thing that is going to be exploited in this project.

 #### Arduino IDE
 So what about the Arduino IDE?
 The cool thing about the bootloader and the IDE is that they are developed to work together.
 Just open the project in the IDE and flash the code, it's _that_ simple.